 Why doesn’t my statement show any charge details?

-In response to community feedback, St. Peter’s Health recently updated our statements to show summary-level information.
-However, a detailed list of all outstanding charges can be obtained by calling 406-447-2828.
+St. Peter’s statements show summary-level information for charges on each statement.
+A detailed list of all outstanding charges can be obtained by calling 406-447-2828.

 Will you send me an itemized bill?

 Yes, please call 406-447-2828 to obtain a detailed list of charges.

 Can I pay my bill online?